-Prashant joined Big Switch from Cisco where he was responsible for driving product strategy and management of the Cisco ONE Controller, Nexus 1000V virtual switch, VXLAN-based network virtualization as well as Cisco’s SDN and cloud network services product and go-to-market strategy.
+Prashant leads Product Management, Strategy and Technology Alliances for Big Switch.
+He joined from Cisco where he was responsible for driving product strategy and management of the Cisco ONE Controller, Nexus 1000V virtual switch, VXLAN-based network virtualization as well as Cisco’s SDN and cloud network services product and go-to-market strategy.
 He came to Cisco in 2009 through the acquisition of Rohati Systems where he was CEO and co-founder.
-At Big Switch, he oversees the company’s complete Open SDN Suite, which includes Big Network Controller, Big Virtual Switch, Big Tap and Switch Light, as well as Project Floodlight open source projects, including the Floodlight controller, Indigo and other applications contained with the project.
+At Big Switch, he oversees the company’s complete Open SDN Suite, which includes Cloud Fabric, Big Monitoring Fabric and Switch Light, as well as Project Floodlight open source projects, including the Floodlight controller, Indigo and other applications contained with the project.
 He holds a PhD. in electrical engineering from the University of Pennsylvania.

 Mike leads Big Switch Networks' global sales team.
 A 29-year veteran of network monitoring, security and analytics, Mike was most recently at cybersecurity startup Datiphy as EVP of Sales & Marketing.
 Prior, Hoffman spent more than six years at Gigamon, from an individual contributor to Vice President of Worldwide Sales.
 As VP, he grew revenues from $20M to $140M and secured the company's 2013 IPO.
 Hoffman captured 66 of the Fortune 100 and nurtured Gigamon’s top 25 high-profile customers to reach a $4.4M median install per account.
 His defensive selling strategy set the stage for what is today measured as a $1B in potential lifetime value from existing customers.
 Hoffman served 8 years in the U.S. Navy and is a Gulf War Veteran.
 He holds a BA and an MBA from Saint Mary’s College of California.